graysky/graysky.github.io/README.md

 # graysky.org

-This is the code behind my website graysky.org.
+This is the code behind my website [graysky.org].
 It uses Jekyll to generate static html.

 ## Run Locally

 ./bin/serve

-Run like: jekyll serve --watch --limit_posts 30
+Or like: bundle exec jekyll serve --watch --limit_posts 30

 ## Deploy to GitHub Pages